shhhkun/SmartMirror/mobile_app/MainApp/README.md

    - the bonded > connected flow still works if you system connect in Lightblue.
    - connecting while already connected seems to be fine. so doesn't matter if this gets called again
    - can maybe do some refactoring with all this stuff when I add in the event handlers for the ble manager events.
+- clean up the pages in the app. new bages should be ??. unsure what the profile switching ointerface should be.
+- make a draw.io block diagram of how this app works.
+- record a video of correct app operation.

+maybe:
+- persist a user's config to disk
 - add event handeler for disconnect events in the ble manager.
 - maybe make a top right status menu/icon that shows connection status stuff. could also be a button that takes you to a dedicated status page.
 - if dropped connections are still a problem, could have something that polls the mirror every x seconds. as a keep connection alive type thing.
-- make a draw.io block diagram of how this app works.

-maybe:
-- persist a user's config to disk

 # ----------